biicode/docs/c++/cmake/advanced-cmake.rst

 ``cmake`` operating mode
 -------------------------

-This is a conceptual example to learn how to use the CMake variables available in your computer.
+This is an example to learn how to use the CMake variables available in your computer.

-Imagine someone **user2** , develops a project in a block that implements some functionality and you upload it to Biicode.
+Imagine someone **user2** , develops a project in a block that implements some functionality and you upload it to biicode.
 Another user (from now on, you, or **user1**) wants to reuse from user2's software like this:

 .. image:: ../../_static/img/c++/cmake/blocks1.png